 Pokhara escaped widespread damage in the earthquake.
-Sunrise remains amazing at Poon Hill, Phewa Lake is calm to paddle in, and outdoor activities are still available: paragliding, bungee jump, kayaking, rafting, etc.
+Sunrise remains amazing at Poon Hill, Phewa Lake is calm to paddle in, and outdoor activities are still available: paragliding, bungee jumping, kayaking, rafting, etc.

 Chitwan was not affected by the earthquake.
-The National park welcomes visitors with its full beauties and charm.
+The National park welcomes visitors with its full beauty and charm.

 The Tibet-Nepal overland border crossing, Zhangmu, remains closed as a result of the earthquake.
-The only way to enter Tibet from Nepal is flying from Kathmandu to Lhasa.
-You may also need to take note of what documents are needed to get into Tibet from Nepal.
+The only way to enter Tibet from Nepal is by flying from Kathmandu to Lhasa.
+You may also need to take note of what documents are needed to get to Tibet from Nepal.

 Business and life are back to normality.

 The Nepalese are not the kind of people who dwell on misfortunes.
-There is something positive and proactive in their nature, so the process of rebuilding has been smooth, faster than expected.
-The hospitality business reopens, and tourist infrastructure run without any problem.
+There is something positive and proactive in their nature, so the process of rebuilding has been smooth, and faster than expected.
+The hospitality business reopens, and tourist infrastructure runs without any problem.
 You can find a nice hotel for accommodation in cities and good lodges along popular trekking routes.
-90% of hotels have been inspected to make sure they impose no danger to guests and the unsafe ones have been closed.
-Odynovo Tours only arranges travelers to stay at hotels that are given a green tag from authoritative assessment offices.
+90% of hotels have been inspected to make sure they pose no danger to guests, and the unsafe ones have been closed.
+Odynovo Tours only arranges for travelers to stay at hotels that are given a green tag from authoritative assessment offices.